 As a new hunting season approaches I look forward to setting out on grouse and woodcock hunts with my dog Hera.
 As I look to the season ahead I remember the first grouse I shot 41 years ago in Limerick Forest.
 I was out with my dad and as we drove along one of the forest roads a grouse ran out in front of us.
 We stopped and got out of the white Volkswagen van he drove in those days.
 I was carrying my first shotgun, a Savage hammerless 16 gauge single shot with a 28 in. barrel and full choke.
 The grouse ran off the road and escaped, but my dad and I found there was a covey of birds.
 As we swept the cover there were multiple flushes with the birds flushing unseen.
 This was both exciting and frustrating for me, but my chance came when finally a grouse flushed and offered me a shot in a gap between a couple of fir trees.
 I mounted my gun and fired, a snap shot just like I read in the CIL guide to upland gunning.
 My dad heard the shot and asked if it was me.
 I replied it was me and walked up to the gap between the trees and there on the ground was my grouse.
 I sure was excited and cried out repeatedly “Dad, I got a grouse!”
 What I remember most about shooting my first grouse was the feeling of triumph and touch of sorrow I experienced when I retrieved the dead bird.
 Continue reading →

 I am by no means a poor man, but I work for a living.
 I have a good job and together with Mika our combined incomes allow us to live comfortably.
-As nice as it would be to have my clothes tailored on Savile Row, and my shotguns custom designed by Churchill, Cogswell & Harrison and Purdey, I rather contentedly buy my clothes off the rack at Mark’s Work Wearhouse and my shotguns from retailers such as Sail and LeBaron Outdoor Products.
-My first shotgun was a Savage single shot, 16 gauge, hammerless, with a 2 3/4 chamber, a 28 inch barrel and full choke.
+As nice as it would be to have my clothes tailored on Savile Row, and my shotguns custom-designed by Churchill, Cogswell & Harrison and Purdey, I rather contentedly buy my clothes off the rack at Mark’s Work Wearhouse and my shotguns from retailers such as Sail and LeBaron Outdoor Products.
+My first shotgun was a Savage single shot, 16 gauge, hammerless, with a 2 3/4 chamber, a 28-inch barrel and full choke.
 It belonged to my father.
 I have a fleeting memory of the day he purchased it at a gun shop in Baltimore, Maryland in 1965.
 I was four years old at the time.
 I remember him talking to the proprietor of the gun shop, then the proprietor wrapping the shotgun in brown paper.
 My dad paid $49.00 for the gun.
 My dad enjoyed gunning for cottontail rabbits in the 1960s.
-He used this gun masterfully on his rabbit hunts with my uncle John in the countryside outside Kingston, Ontario.
+He used this gun masterfully on his rabbit hunts he took with my uncle in the countryside outside Kingston, Ontario.
 When I turned 14, my dad offered me the gun and I happily accepted it.
 Continue reading →